mozilla/shield-studies-addon-utils/docs/survival.md

 `manifest.json`

-Getting the probes to firefox
+Getting the probes to Firefox

 "At least both branches are equally bad": A plea for experimental controls